Mozart4242/Elasticsearch_kubernetes/README.md

 ## Create the persistent volume manifest

-- download the manifest from the provided file
+- download the manifest from the provided files

 - deploy the Persistent Volume manifest